fubar2/toolfactory-galaxy-server/README.md

 **Running it on any server accessible from the public internet exposes it to potential miscreants.
 This is discouraged unless you fully understand the risks**.

-In general, it is a very bad idea to allow potentially hostile users to build and then immediately run their own tools on a Galaxy production server.
+Although Galaxy's job execution security is very good, allowing potentially hostile users to build and then immediately run their own tools exposes any production server to unwelcome security risk.

 It runs as a set of Docker containers, so it is secured to that extent from the host system.
 ToolFactory and other related source code is included in this repository for the curious or the dubious.